 Another must see is the Caravansarai.
 The old brown gates mark the entrance to what once housed the caravans travelling to and from China on the silk road.
 At the peak of the silk route it was the biggest in the Caucasus region.
 Inside it is beautiful with the high stone domed entrance that leads to stone passageways and open garden and water features.
 I tried to imagine the bustle from its original use.
 Traders passing through and meeting in the open space for deals and merriment.

 Of course in just a couple of hours I could not see everything although I will be back soon for sure.
-But, there was always time for grabbing some of the local sweet delicacy.
-I was shown to a little sweet shop and my tastebuds had a chance to explode.
+But, there was always time for grabbing some food in the form of the local sweet delicacy.
+I was shown to a little sweet shop and my taste buds had a chance to explode.
 There on the counter was an unmistakable great big round Sheki Pahlava.
 Made from honey, hazelnuts and flour it was so so sweet I tasted… and tasted… and bought like so many people do when visiting, it is a must 🙂